aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 title: Working with Columns and Rows in Python
 articleTitle: Working with Columns and Rows
 linktitle: Working with Columns and Rows
-description: "Work with table columns and rows in a document using python."
+description: "Work with table columns and rows in a document using Python."
 type: docs
 weight: 40
 url: /python-net/working-with-columns-and-rows/